 Community residential homes provide full congregate care for their clients while offering a homelike setting that encourages independence.
-Examples of persons utilizing this service include:
+Examples of individuals using this service include:

 - Frail elder